graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 As with the expression syntax or the `AutoRegisteringObjectGraphType`, CLR type mappings can be tailored via the `schema.RegisterTypeMapping()` methods.

+### 10. Add `ErrorInfoProviderOptions.ExposeExceptionDetailsMode` property

+In v7 we introduced new `ErrorInfoProviderOptions.ExposeExceptionDetailsMode` property that allows you to control location of exception details.
+By default in v7 exception details are located within "extensions.details" separately from exception message itself.
+Before v7 exception details were located along with exception message.
+To use old behavior set `ExposeExceptionDetailsMode` to `Message` or just do nothing if you have already set `ExposeExceptionStackTrace` property to `true`.
+To better reflect the meaning of these changes we have added a new `ErrorInfoProviderOptions.ExposeExceptionDetails` property and marked `ErrorInfoProviderOptions.ExposeExceptionStackTrace` property as obsolete.

 ## Breaking Changes

 ### 1. `DataLoaderPair<TKey, T>.Loader` property removed